fahadaz/Swagger-Connector/readme.md

 This connector is tested to work with http://loopback.io strongloop framework generated api.

 Following are the capabilities of this connector
-* Can read Swagger 2.0 file and generate External Object in salesforce
+* Can read Swagger 2.0 file and generate External Object(s) in salesforce
 * It can query data in list view and detail view.
 * It provides sorting
 * It provides paging